Category Archives: Iraqi Refugees

 Video: Pres-Elect Obama: The Middle East Response

-Watch On this edition of Independent Sources we talk with an Iraqi and Jordanian journalist about how people in their countries are reacting to the Obama victory.
-We look at the challenges facing African-American newspapers, and we profile Claire Chen, … Continue reading
+On this edition of Independent Sources we talk with an Iraqi and Jordanian journalist about how people in their countries are reacting to the Obama victory.
+We look at the challenges facing African-American newspapers, and we profile Claire Chen, an award-winning journalist for the Chinese-language daily World Journal.

 Filed under "My" Published Articles, American Politics, Humanitarian, Iraq, Iraqi Refugees, Jordan, Media, Middle East Politics, Palestine/Israel